 Middle and Long Distance Track Stream for those athletes who want to focus on their running abilities.
 They can choose any 3 run sessions per week out of our Fall Training Program without committing to swimming and biking.

-Training session registration prices for fall 2019 are as follows:
+Training session registration prices for Winter 2020 are as follows:

 Classes Per Week Program Investment ($) Monthly Cost ($)

 *For any of the weekly class options, any combination of the available classes can be selected between swim, run, brick, and cycling (when it is offered later in the training season).